About Qualifying Change in Status Events

 Adding a Dependent

-If you are adding a dependent you will be required to provide proof documents within 31 days of your enrollment request (reference “Important Note” above).
+If you are adding a dependent, you must add your dependent within 60 calendar days from date of the Qualifying Event and you will be required to provide proof documents within 31 days of your enrollment request (reference “Important Note” above).
 Please note that it is your responsibility to be sure that all the dependents you enroll and continue to cover are eligible for benefits in accordance with the terms and conditions of the plan.

 For medical coverage, upon receipt of your enrollment form, Benefits & Employee Wellness will notify its third-party dependent verification company, Alight Solutions.
 Alight Solutions will mail you instructions to your address on file and a deadline date to provide proof documents via fax or upload to their online portal.

-If you are electing dental and/or vision only, provide copies of proof documents to the HR Service Center at the John and June Perovich Business Center, located at 1700 Lomas Blvd.
-NE, Suite 1400, or fax them to 505.277.2278.
+If you are electing dental and/or vision only, provide copies of proof documents to Benefits & Employee Wellness via upload to the Secure Document Submission upload portal or fax to 505-277-2278.

-See the Proof Documents Submission Requirements info sheet for a summary of what is required for those that are newly benefits eligible versus those who qualify for a change in status.
+See the Proof Documents Submission Requirements information sheet for a summary of what is required for those that are newly benefits eligible versus those who qualify for a change in status.

 Removing a Dependent